GoodKlaus/intro-to-DL/README.md

 # intro-to-DL
-Record my solutions to the assignments
+Record my solutions to the assignments & key takeaways of quizzes